GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 Gold-Vision Items
 =================

+.. _GVModelDiagram:

 *************************
 Gold-Vision Model Diagram
 *************************

-The diagram below helps you to gain a basic understanding in the structure for Gold-Vision items.
+The diagram below helps you to gain a basic understanding of the structure for Gold-Vision items.
 So for example, if you were to create a new Contact in Gold-Vision, you can see that it is dependant on the Account item.
 Therefore, to create a new Contact, you either have to assign the contact to an existing Account or Create a new Account for the new Contact that is to be created.

 .. image:: images/GVModel.png
    :alt: Gold Vision Logo